EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 # AI-for-Medical-Diagnosis
 This repository contains work done in AI for Medical Diagnosis in Coursera.

-[1.
-Goal of this project is to learn]:
+Goal of this project is to learn:

 * What is in an MR image